lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView-using-Swift.md

     }
 }
 ```
 The `append` methods are converting the data into `Row`s. the data in each row is in a format that will be used directly for display.
 By the time all of the rows are generated, there are no decisions left to be made with respect to height, colour, view configuration and data display content.
-The data retained in the Rows will be assigned directly to the controls in the Cells.
+The data retained in the Rows will be assigned directly to the Controls in the Cells.

 The band colour has been captured by the *odd* property of the row.
-I could have stored that the actual colour code in each row, but I think colour specification is a best confined to the view, so i have used `odd` as a proxy.
+The actual colour code could have been stored in each row, but colour specification is a best confined to the view, so `odd` is used as a proxy.

 ### Storage of the Rows

 The Rows are implemented  as `structs`.
-I was able to write less code to implement the Rows using structs instead of classes, mostly because I did not have to specify a constructor.
-In the future, I also want to compare the rows and Swift directly supports equality comparison of structs (of scalars).
+Less code is required to implement the Rows using structs than classes, mostly because constructors do not have to be specified.
+Using `let`, they are also immutable.

+In the future, for testing, we will want to compare the rows and Swift directly supports equality comparison of structs (of scalars).

 Each row type implements the `Row`  protocol.